Amir-Taheri80/Amir-Taheri80/README.md

 <h3>👨‍💻 &nbsp; About Me</h3>

-I'm a Junior Front-End Developer and I have a Bachelor's degree in Computer Engineering from Khayyam University.
-I've just started working in this field and have finished learning HTML, CSS, CSS Flexbox, CSS Grid, the Tailwind CSS framework, and WordPress.
-I'm currently learning JavaScript and planning to learn React afterward.
+I am a graduate software engineer and a junior front-end developer.
+I have recently started working in this exciting field and have completed learning HTML, CSS, CSS Flexbox, CSS Grid, the Tailwind CSS framework, and WordPress.
+Currently, I am learning JavaScript and plan to learn React afterward.

-- 🎓 &nbsp; Bachelor's degree in computer engineering
+- 🎓 &nbsp; Bachelor's degree in computer engineering from Khayyam University
 - 🌱 &nbsp; Learning Javascript
 - 🧠 &nbsp; Working on front-end web design